 Loans and advances are recorded at amortized cost and are written down to their estimated realizable amount when there is evidence of an impairment.
-As at August 27, 2017, the Company evaluated its loans and advances from U.S. S.I.R.
+As at August 26, 2018, the Company evaluated its loans and advances from U.S. S.I.R.
 L.L.C. for impairment.
 The Company determined the estimated recoverable amounts by using a discounted cash flow model.
 Significant assumptions used in the discounted cash flow model included the expected future cash payments.
-Based on the analysis completed, a provision of \$81,000 for the 52-week period ended August 27, 2017 (52-week period ended August 28, 2016 - provision of \$500,000) was recognized related to the loans and advances from U.S. S.I.R.
+Based on the analysis completed, a recovery of \$270,000 for the 52-week period ended August 26, 2018 (52-week period ended August 27, 2017 - provision of \$81,000) was recognized related to the loans and advances from U.S. S.I.R.
 L.L.C. in the consolidated statements of operations and comprehensive loss.